danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-14-flush-the-visual-studio-template-cache.md

 tags:  .net
 ---

-After my last blog post, where I wrote about adding the Spark template engine to an ASP.NET MVC 2 project, I decided to create a project template that uses Spark, instead of the default Web Forms view engine.
+I recently created a project template that uses the Spark view engine instead of the default Web Forms view engine.
+However, it didn't show up in the project template list.
+Time for a template cache flush.

-However, even though I added this template to the Visual Studio project template folder, it did not turn up in the project list, when creating a new project.
+If your Visual Studio project templates don't show up in Visual Studio, even though you've added them correctly, Visual Studio may be presenting a cached collection.

-If this happens to you, you must flush the `Visual Studio Template Cache`, which will make Visual Studio update the list of project templates that are available.
+If this happens, you can flush the `Visual Studio Template Cache` to make Visual Studio update the list of available templates.

-It is really easy to do.
-In the command prompt, just execute the following:
+This is easy to do.
+In the command prompt, just run the following command:

 ```
 devenv /installvstemplates
 ```

-If your command prompt does not find `devenv`, navigate to the .exe file, which should be in a folder like:
+If your command prompt doesn't find `devenv`, the .exe file should be in a folder like:

 ```
 C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE>
 ```

 After flushing the cache, open Visual Studio and choose to create a new project.
-The new Spark template should appear in the list.
+Your new templates should now appear in the list.